 \subsection{Affinity Learning}

-\textbf{Learning Room Affinity.} One of the challenges in estimating room affinity is the potential lack of historical room-level location data for devices - collecting such a data would be prohibitively expensive, specially when we consider large spaces with tens of thousands of people/devices as in our setting.
-Our approach, thus, does not assume availability of room-level localization data which could have been used to train specific models\footnote{Extending our approach when such data is obtainable, at least some a subset of devices, through techniques such as crowd-sourcing, is interesting and part of our future work.}.
-Instead, we compute it based on the available background knowledge and space metadata.
+\textbf{Learning Room Affinity.} One of the challenges in estimating room affinity is the potential lack of historical room-level location data for devices - collecting such a data would be prohibitively expensive, specially when we consider large spaces with tens of thousands of people/devices.
+Our approach, thus, does not assume availability of room-level localization data which could have been used to train specific models.\footnote{Extending our approach to handle when such data is obtainable for at least a subset of devices (e.g., through crowd-sourcing) is interesting and part of our future work.} Instead, we compute it based on the available background knowledge and space metadata.

 To compute $\vAffinity[{\vDevice[i],\vRoom[j],t_q}]$, we associate for each device $\vDevice[i]$ a set of preferred rooms $\vPreferRoom[i]$ -- e.g., the personal room of $\vDevice[i]$'s owner (space metadata), or the most frequent rooms $\vDevice[i]$'s owner enters (background knowledge). $\vPreferRoom[i]$ is an empty set if $\vDevice[i]$'s owner does not have any preferred rooms.
 If $\vRoom[j]$ is one the preferred rooms of $\vDevice[i]$ ($\vRoom[j] \in \vPreferRoom[i]$), we assign to $\vRoom[j]$ the highest weight denoted by $w^{pf}$.
 Similarly, if $\vRoom[j]$ is a public room ($\vRoom[j]\in (\vRoomsOfRegion[x]\cap \vRoomPublic)\diagdown \vPreferRoom[i]$), we assign to $\vRoom[j]$ the second highest weight denoted by $w^{pb}$.
 Finally, if $\vRoom[j]$ is a private room ($\vRoom[j]\in (\vRoomsOfRegion[x]\cap \vRoomPrivate)\diagdown \vPreferRoom[i]$), we assign to $\vRoom[j]$ the lowest weight denoted by $w^{pr}$.
 In general, these weights are assigned based on the following conditions: (1)~$w^{pf}>w^{pb}>w^{pr}$ and (2) $w^{pf}+w^{pb}+w^{pr}=1$.
 The influence of different combinations of $w^{pf},w^{pb},w^{pr}$ is evaluated in Section~\ref{sec:evaluation}.